 Texas is the last state in the nation to still lower speed limits at sundown, but that will change Thursday as a new law doing away with nighttime limits goes into effect.

 House Bill 1353, passed by the 82nd Texas Legislature and signed by Gov. Rick Perry, sets the speed limit at 70 mph for all vehicles, day and night.

 In years past, trucks were limited to 65 mph at all times and both cars and trucks were limited to 65 mph at night.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-â€¢ MARIA DELCARMEN CERVANTES, 34, of 1103 E. 12th St., was arrested Tuesday on a warrant from other agency.
+â€˘ SABAA TEMPLETON, 25, of 914 E. Sixth St., was arrested Tuesday on a warrant from another agency.

 The clock leading up to the Nov.
 8 election is ticking away and area voters who aren't registered to vote or are unsure of their status have a little more than a month to prepare.

 The deadline to register to vote in the Nov.
 8 election — which covers 10 proposed amendments, several of which could have a strong effect on veterans in the Crossroads area — is Oct.
 11, according to Howard County Election Administrator Saundra Bloom.